kevinros/contextAndConnections/src/README.md

 - [ ] Use model files and place all hyper parameters in there
 - [ ] Semantic search baseline
 - [ ] Transformer performance on dev
+- [ ] Combine LSTM test method with semantic search (lots of reused code)
+- [ ] Make test functions search over faiss instead of loading everything at once (only a problem with scale?)